Bells Canyon | Salt Lake City

 The upper falls in spring runoff.

 Bells Canyon is a very popular and scenic hike on the edge of Salt Lake City.
 The hike offers something for everyone.
-For the family, or less motivated, a short 15 minute hike leads to the lower reservoir and an excellent short outing.
+For the family, or the less motivated, a short 15-minute hike leads to the lower reservoir and an excellent short outing.
 More motivated groups can continue 2 miles from the trailhead to the photogenic and impressive Lower Bells Canyon waterfall.
 Still motivated?
-The crowds subside at the lower falls, but an additional 20 minutes up the trail is the almost equally impressive Upper Bells Canyon falls.
+The crowds subside at the lower falls, but an additional 20 minutes up the trail is the almost equally impressive Upper Bells Canyon Falls.

-WARNING: Use good judgement and common sense around the falls.
+WARNING: Use good judgment and common sense around the falls.
 Several people have been injured and even killed slipping and falling into the falls.
-Keep a safe distances and watch your footing.
+Keep a safe distance and watch your footing.
 The area around the falls is slippery.

 Head down from the upper canyon.